KxSystems/solace/examples/README.md

 Add C solace client library to your LD_LIBRARY_PATH environment variable.

-Place the libdeltasolace.so (from your release) into the same directory as your 'q' executable.
+Place the libkdbsolace.so (from your release) into the same directory as your 'q' executable.
+Place solace.q into your KDB+ installation directory.

 ## Running Examples